Nazerek/nazerek.github.io/_pages/about.md

 ---

 Hello, my name is Nazerke and I am a novice researcher.

-I was born, raised, and got my undergraduate degree in Kazakhstan.
-My educational background includes an MSc in Data Science and BSc in Robotics.
+I was born, raised, and got my undergraduate degree in **Kazakhstan**.
+My educational background includes an **MSc in Data Science and BSc in Robotics**.
 My research fits in the broad area of control theory.
-Currently, I am doing an internship at Max Planck Institute for Software Systems in Kaiserslautern on classical and logic-based control theory.
+Currently, I am doing an internship at **Max Planck Institute for Software Systems(of Kaiserslautern)** on classical and logic-based control theory.

 My passion meets my profession: I enjoy thinking and solving complex problems.
 Also, I like traveling and going to nature.
 In my spare time, I read or just go to places with beautiful scenery.
 Although I am introverted by nature, I like meeting and talking to people because every person is like a whole new world.